jg-digital-media/jgdm_snooker_scorer/readme.md

 + All of this, assumes that the player has not scored 2 reds in a row, has not missed a shot and goes all the way to a 147 break.
 We haven't yet thought about the turn based nature of this app.
 There's the whole business to come of handling what happens when the opponent player comes to the table.

 + `v1.0.2` - I've added a link to the about page on the version number in the footer element and added some initial copy for about.php page.
 Also I've created a "Re-rack" Table function to reset the game at any time without the need to use user-agent refresh buttons.

++ `v1.0.3` - Well, it's been a bit of a day (`12-05-2025`) trying to start getting some turned based play working with this app.
+But... for now, I've made a little achievement by gettin turn play working by switching between the red and the yellow ball.
+The colour sequence does stop working after the green ball which is a bug that needs looking at.

++ But after some struggling around for most of the day I'm taking this as a win.

++ I'm still working on a way to handle 2 red balls being potted in the same shot but I think it's sensible at this stage to assume one red at a time till we get this turn play working.